Learning Abroad Center

 Homestay

 Homestays are an integral component of the learning experience and are often a highlight for participants.
-Your family provides not only housing and most meals but is also a connection to Senegalese culture.
-Nearly all families have hosted program participants before and have been chosen for their genuine interest in sharing Senegalese life with a program participants.
+Your family provides not only housing and most meals, but is also a connection to Senegalese culture.
+Nearly all families have hosted program participants before and have been chosen for their genuine interest in sharing Senegalese life with you.

 Homestay families provide breakfast and dinner daily; you will be responsible for providing your own lunches.
-Host families can typically accommodate a variety of dietary needs, but students with severe food allergies and/or restrictions should discuss their situation with the program team prior to applying.
+Host families can typically accommodate a variety of dietary needs, but if you have severe food allergies and/or restrictions, you should discuss your situation with the program team prior to applying.

 Excursions